leaninnovationlabs/dmcp/README.md

-# DMCP - Data Model Context Protocol
+# DataMCP - Data Model Context Protocol

 A Python backend server built with FastAPI that can connect to any data source via query, API, or code and expose data operations as MCP tools for AI assistants.
 The server provides APIs for managing datasources, creating named operations, and executing operations with parameter support and pagination.